 Four Ways to Fix Unexpected Kernel Mode Trap

 - Detach all the external appliances like those of the devices such as hard drives, Printers, Scanners, USB drives, Modem, etc., excluding the mouse and the keyboard.
 After disconnecting all the external devices, boot up the principal device.

-- If yes, then connect back the external devices one by one.
+- Check if this has rectified the concerned error.
+If yes, then connect back the external devices one by one.

 The hardware responsible for the error must be updated so that this doesn’t happen again.